Financial Aid & Scholarships

 Hispanic Scholarship Fund Student of Hispanic decent with a GPA of 3.0 on a 4.0 scale are eligible to apply for this scholarship.
 Please see the website for more detail on eligibility requirements.
 Application deadline is March 30.

 Illinois AMVETS Service Foundation There are 20 scholarships available up to $1,000.
-Must be a 2017 high school graduate.
+Must be a current high school senior.
 Junior ROTC and Trade School scholarships available.

 Illinois Lumber and Material Dealers Any student that is enrolled in a 2-year junior college or 4-year college or university.
 Must be a resident of Illinois.
 Scholarship recipients will not be based solely on financial need; it will be taken into consideration.
 Each scholarship will not bet less than $500 and not more than $1,000.
 More information can be found in guidance.
 Applications must be postmarked by March 15.